• Skip to primary navigation

 How do you store roasted acorn squash slices?

-Store roasted acorn squash slices in a sealed, air-tight container in the refrigerator.
+Store roasted slices in a sealed, air-tight container in the refrigerator.

 How long will roasted acorn squash keep?

 Roasted acorn squash slices will last one week when refrigerated or one month frozen.
-The faster these acorn squash slices were cooled and stored properly, the longer they will stay fresh.
+The faster they were cooled and stored properly, the longer they will stay fresh.

 What to serve with Roasted acorn squash slices?